 - Cool your air conditioning costs.
 Air conditioning is one of the biggest expenses over the summer months.
 Did you know you can save 10 percent a year on your cooling bills by setting your thermostat just seven to 10 degrees higher for eight hours a day?
 You can also save by doing simple things like closing the blinds, using a fan, getting a programmable thermostat or cleaning your air vents.
 You should also look around doors and windows for gaps or cracks you could caulk in order to avoid letting cold air out and warm air into your home.

 - Leave the car in the garage.
-Take advantage of those longer days and sunny rays and switch to walking or riding your bike.
+Take advantage of those longer days and sunny rays and switch to walking or riding your bike (check out the links above for amazing trail options).
 Making this change will save at the gas pump, and free up money for other things you want to do this summer.